 September 16, 2021 – Los Angeles, California.
-Carlsbad attorneys Golnar Fozi, Jeremy Dwork, and Gabriel Kontarovsky of Meyers Fozi & Dwork, LLP obtained a unanimous defense verdict in favor of Montebello Unified School District on September 16, 2021.
+Carlsbad attorneys Golnar Fozi and Jeremy Dwork obtained a unanimous defense verdict in favor of Montebello Unified School District on September 16, 2021.
 The lawsuit arose from allegations by a former elementary school teacher diagnosed with multiple sclerosis during her employment with the District.
 Plaintiff’s lawsuit claimed that the District failed to provide her with reasonable accommodation and failed to engage with her in the interactive process throughout her employment.
 Plaintiff also claimed the District discriminated and retaliated against her as well as harassed her on the basis of her disability and for complaining of the District’s failure to accommodate her work restrictions.
 Lastly, Plaintiff claimed that the District failed to prevent disability discrimination, retaliation, and harassment against its employees.

 At trial, evidence was presented that the District had accommodated Plaintiff’s disability and work restrictions due to her multiple sclerosis for the better part of ten years.
 The District worked tirelessly with Plaintiff, its own employees, and outside compliance consultants to ensure that Plaintiff was being reasonably accommodated for her ongoing and increasing work restrictions.